skaczmarek-dev/pocket-tools/README.md

 ## Step 3: Authorize the Application

-1. Paste the following link to the browser:
+1. Paste the following link to the browser (paste token from the previous step in place of "your_request_token"):

 ```bash
 https://getpocket.com/auth/authorize?request_token=your_request_token&redirect_uri=urn:ietf:wg:oauth:2.0:oob
 ```

-2. The user opens the link and authorizes the application.
+2. Open the link and authorize the application.
-3. After successful authorization, the user will see a confirmation message.
+3. After successful authorization, you will see a confirmation message.
 No further action in the browser is needed.

 ## Step 4: Exchange the Request Token for an Access Token